keboola/component-airtable/component_config/component_long_description.md

 This is an extractor that allows you to extract tables from Airtable bases.
-You must know your Airtable API key and ID of the base.